Thank you for agreeing to be a screener for the 2019 Oxford Film Festival to be held February 6-9, 2019.

 2019 Screeners Steps

-Step #1 – Upon email notification that new entry is in, ED will select 3 screeners to view.
-Screeners can only access what is sent to them by ED.
+Step #1 – Upon email notification that new entry is in, Melanie will assign 3 screeners to view.
+Screeners can only access what is sent to them.
 They will receive an email notification from Film Freeway when a new submission is given to them but double check weekly on Film Freeway in case email does not go through.
 Only three people will get access to a film so please watch every film that you are assigned as we need your feedback.

 Step #2: Log in and watch the entire film on Film Freeway (www.filmfreeway.com).
 Notify Melanie immediately if film is listed with the incorrect genre (says documentary but it is a music video, for example).
 Notify Melanie immediately if film will not play.